tjbergstrom/Reverse-Image-Search/Reverse Image Search/readme.md

 Unfortunately, it's a pretty slow O(n) linear search.
 That's because every image in the index calculates a unique distance from an uploaded image, so this obviously can't be sorted.
-It's more of an exercise to see how it works, rather than practical or usefull.
+It's more of an exercise to see how it works, rather than practical or useful.